Integrity warning

 • public health;

-• the protection of privacy and personal data and the security of networks and IT systems.
+• protection of privacy and personal data and the security of networks and information systems.

 At the same time, they also concern:

-• violations affecting the financial interests of the European Union (as referred to in art.
-325 of the Treaty on the Functioning of the European Union and as detailed in the relevant measures of the European Union);
+• infringements affecting the financial interests of the European Union (as referred to in Article 325 of the Treaty on the Functioning of the European Union and as detailed in the relevant European Union measures);

 • Name and surname;

-• Contact details of the public interest whistleblower;
+• Contact details of the whistleblower in the public interest;

 • The professional context in which the information was obtained;